seafile-data/seafile-manual/changelog/drive-client-changelog.md

 # SeaDrive Client Changelog

+### 2.0.1 for Windows (2020/04/13)

+* Fix issues when switching languages
+* Fix issues for legacy Windows "8.3 format" paths
+* Improve speed of creating placeholders
+* Don't add SeaDrive cache folder to Windows search index
+* Use short hash instead of "servername_account" for cache folder name
+* Prevent the old Explorer extension from calling new SeaDrive (avoiding high CPU usage)
+* Fix small issues in encrypted library support
+* Change installation location from "Seafile Ltd" to "Seafile"
+* Add SeaDrive entry to Windows start menu
+* Change "seadrive" to "SeaDrive" in Explorer navigation pane
+* Fix SSO re-login failure

+### 2.0.0 for Windows (2020/03/20)

+* Use Windows 10 native API to implement the virtual drive
+* Support syncing encrypted libraries

 ### 1.0.11 (2020/02/07)

 * Fix a bug that logout and login will lead to file deletion